daryl-cecile/AlphaDeck-Mock-Stock-Market-client/README.md

 ### Instruction for running
 - Once cloned/downloaded, open this folder in Terminal/CommandPrompt and run `npm run local`.
 - If issues arise when trying to run, do `npm run fix` then the command above

+- Alternatively, visit https://alphadeck.herokuapp.com/ and use test username `testUser1` with test password `test123`